 Ugh, there's the rub.
-Like joining the army for the uniform's effect on girls but then refusing to pick up a gun when it's time to man up.
+Like joining the army for the uniform's effect on girls but then refusing to pick up a gun as your mom told you not to, and being outraged when you're not allowed to just sidestep that part of training, because hotness = morality.
 It might seem noble but there's a name for men who live off women.
-In both films a hot vamp girl feeds the hero from her own wrist after she does the dirty work.
-But he gets no blood on his hands, so is 'salvageable'.
+In both films the hot vamp girl feeds the hero from her own wrist after she does the dirty work.
+But he gets no blood on his hands, thus doesn't lose his self-righteous sparkle.
 Oh Prunella!
 Oh Heaven forfend!
 Son, that's called being a mooch, the worst kind of pimp.

 I refused to see either films in the theater at the time, because I hated seeing the 'brat pack' spill over into my favorite genres --me being around their same age, insecure, and deeply allergic to their sullen narcissism.
 I still am but I can tolerate the movies for two reasons: one, I'm older than them now (their image frozen by celluloid's vampirism) and two, because in 1994, Tarantino and Fiorentino set me free.